 The most memorable juncture of Dan White’s show was how it ended.
 The ultimate finale.
 Not the trick, his letter.
 The one he wrote, locked, and suspended at the very beginning.
 It read about the possibility of dreams and reality, the place where they meet, dwell and play together.
-It’s a horizon so few are able to explore and experience, let alone, see.
-Dan’s message allures the soul, teasing us to challenge the constructs we’ve confined ourselves to.
+It’s a horizon so few are able to explore and experience—let alone—see.
+Dan’s message allures the soul.
+It teases us to challenge the constructs we’ve confined ourselves to.
 Life is more.
 And there’s much we have yet to understand, unveil and discover…about ourselves and each other.
 Life can be magic.

-The magician at the NoMad will inspire you to reimagine what it is you do and why, in a way that redefines the rules of achievability.
+The magician at the NoMad will inspire you to re-imagine what it is you do and why, in a way that redefines the rules of what can be achieved.
 See Dan White defy science and math.
-See his grace and devotion for both a realized dream and a life worth aspiring for.
+See his grace and devotion, for both a realized dream and a life worth aspiring for.

 After all, it’s all magic.